bekcpear/distro2gentoo/README.md

 #### Description

-1. This script supports AMD64(x86-64) and ARM64(AArch64) architectures.
+0. This script supports AMD64(x86-64) and ARM64(AArch64) architectures.
+1. Binhost is enabled by default
 2. All original users will be deleted, but the password of root will be preserved (if the root password is not set, it will be set to `distro2gentoo` ).
 3. SSHD will be set to autostart, the listening port is 22, it can be connected by 'root' user with password authentication.
 4. `/home`, `/root`, `/boot`, kernel module directories and EFI partition mountpoint directories are preserved, all other normal directories and files will be deleted.